TaggB/QSTIMB/README.md

 ## **Potential usage case**
 If we wanted to fit a model, usually this is performed by fitting raw currents with (deterministic simulations).
 This requires some knowledge of conducting state open times etc. Choosing which model is the most appropriate is often quite arbitrary.
 How non-conducitng 'hidden states' are arranged is quite arbitrary since they may only subtly affect the macroscopic current.
 </br>
+The reader should be aware that one approach we could use to select models would be to vary agonist concentration in real data and simulations.
-One way we can constrain this is by examining whether a particular mechanism (with its reatew constants) accounts for the variance we observe.
+An additional way we can constrain the model is by examining whether a particular mechanism (with its reatew constants) accounts for the variance we observe.
 This allows us to consider not only whether a mechanism accounts for one current, but all potential currents we may observe in a recording.
 </br>
 So fitting any mechanism can be broken down into the following problems:
 1. Generating a mechanism that is microscopically reversible - some rates protected, or fixed, such that they do not vary